Italian wolf: France

-In the early 1990s Italian wolves began to cross from Italy into France, where they have become established in approximately one third of its contintental territories, particularly in the French Alps and Provence, but also throughout the Massif Central.
+In the early 1990s Italian wolves began to cross from Italy into France, where they have become established in approximately one third of its continental territories, particularly in the French Alps and Provence, but also throughout the Massif Central.
 Even before the presence of wolves was publicly reported in France, some farmers around the Mercantour National Park had reported unusual stock depredation which was at the time attributed by authorities to uncontrolled domestic dogs.
-Wolves are protected in France; (Note: In France, illegally killing a wolf is punishable by two years' imprisonment and a €150,000 fine.) in order to protect the livelihoods of farmers from wolf predation, from the late 1990s the French government has subsidised various methods of protecting flocks from depredation, including electrified pasture fencing, secured electrified night pens, hiring of additional farm hands, and the purchase, training and upkeep of livestock guardian dogs.
+Wolves are protected in France; (Note: In France, illegally killing a wolf is punishable by two years' imprisonment and a €150,000 fine.) in order to protect the livelihoods of farmers from wolf predation, from the late 1990s the French government has subsidised various methods of protecting flocks from depredation, including electrified pasture fencing, secured electrified night pens, hiring of additional farm hands, and the purchase, training, and upkeep of livestock guardian dogs.

 The Italian wolf was first sighted in southwestern France in 1992.
-In the two decades following its initial recolonisation, the wolf has expanded its range at the west of the Rhône, in the Massif Central, the eastern Pyrenees, and the Jura and Vosges Mountains.
+In the two decades following its initial recolonisation, the wolf has expanded its range at the west of the Rhône, the Massif Central, the eastern Pyrenees, and the Jura and Vosges Mountains.